-Testing is a major part in in the process to ensure that products have predetermined quality standards demanded by the customers.
-So, in this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.
+Testing is a major part of ensuring that products have predetermined quality standards demanded by the customers.
+In this stage, the team has to design steps that are required for validating the product in order to ensure that it doesn’t have any defects and it is properly functioning.

 Design for Maintainability (DFM)

 Maintainability is how easily a product can be maintained.
 Here, the design team gives attention to reducing maintenance costs. i.e., preventive maintenance and corrective maintenance.

 Design for Robustness

 Robustness is the ability of the system to reduce variations while delivering defined outputs.
 The chief considerations here are structural and environmental.